How to Write a Will: A Comprehensive Guide

 💡 Discretionary Trust Will gives the heirs a certain flexibility on how your estate can be handled after you die.

-Make Your Wishes Clear in Your Last Will
+Write Your Wishes Clear in Your Last Will

 As the testator, you have the legal right to exclude almost anyone from your Will or leave them a minimal inheritance.
 You can distribute your assets as you see fit.